yahesh/deltwitter/README.md

 # deltwitter

+**WARNING: Twitter has announced to limit its free API to post-only functionality, so this script might not work for you anymore as early as February 9th, 2023.**

 This script is a one-off approach to deleting all tweets and retweets ever done on twitter by a given user account.
 It uses the [TwitterOAuth](https://twitteroauth.com) library to access the official Twitter API.

 ## Preparation